What is Bullying?

 The Consequences of Bullying—Two Sides of the Coin The act of bullying causes major consequences for both the victim and the aggressor.
 To begin, the victim of bullying can experience high levels of stress and anxiety, which can lead to lower self-esteem and confidence.
 The Legislative Assembly of Ontario’s Bill 14, Anti-Bulling Act states (2012):

-Put differently, bullying can negatively affect the cognitive growth and development of a child who is a victim to bullying in regard to their future success.
+Put differently, bullying can negatively affect the cognitive growth and development of a child who is a victim to bullying in regards to their future success.

-On the obverse side of the coin, bullying also has major consequences for the aggressor.
+On the obverse side of the coin, bullying also has major consequences on the aggressor.
 The Legislative Assembly of Ontario’s Bill 14, Anti-Bullying Act, states “bullies suffer as well, since bullying may be indicative of deeper psychological and emotional problems” (Preamble, p.
 2).
-Bullying Canada states that children who bully without experiencing consequences will continue to do so into adulthood.
+Bullying Canada states that children who bully without experiencing consequence will continue to do so into adulthood.
 If left unaddressed or ignored these bullying behaviors in childhood could result in violence and aggression in adulthood (What are the effects of Bullying, p.
 4).
-According to Public Safety Canada, “students who engage in bullying are 37 percent more likely than those who do not to commit offenses as adults,” which could include: dating aggression, sexual harassment and potentially lead to criminal behavior (Anti Bullying Act, Preamble, p.
+According to Public Safety Canada, “students who engage in bullying are 37 per cent more likely than those who do not to commit offences as adults,” which could include: dating aggression, sexual harassment and potentially lead to criminal behavior (Anti Bullying Act, Preamble, p.
 2).

 Understanding that bullying is a vicious circle that results in only lose-lose scenarios, it is critical to come together as a community to help put an end to bullying.